 Incarceration, steep fines and counseling are just a few of the possible outcomes.
 In addition, your driver's license will automatically be suspended for a minimum of 30 days, possibly much longer.
 Your best chance of avoiding or reducing any of these penalties is to seek the expertise of an experienced DUI attorney who is familiar with Idaho DUI law.

 If you are convicted of a first DUI offense in Idaho, here's the potential consequences:

-- Jail time There is no minimum jail time for first-time DUI in Idaho, meaning those convicted could face no jail time at all.
-But, the state reserves the right to impose a six-month jail sentence.
+There is no minimum jail time for those receiving a first-time DUI in Idaho.
+Therefore, those convicted could face no jail time at all.
+However, the state reserves the right to impose a six-month jail sentence.
 Likely, any conviction will result in a jail sentence, the amount of time will depend on the severity of the crime.
-Most first-time DUI offenders can complete their "jail time" through community service or SLD instead of actually sitting behind bars.
+Most first-time DUI offenders can complete their "jail time" through community service, or SLD, instead of actually sitting behind bars.

 Hire A Lawyer That Will Fight For You!